-5.42 This assessment considers whether, on the best information available, there is confidence that there are no legal or ownership problems, such as unresolved multiple ownerships, ransom strips, tenancies or operational requirements of landowners.
-These issues have been raised in the Council's 'Call for Sites' form.
+- 5.43 This assessment considers whether, on the best information available, there is confidence that there are no legal or ownership problems, such as unresolved multiple ownerships, ransom strips, tenancies or operational requirements of landowners.
+These issues have been raised in the Council's 'Call for Sites' form. - 5.44 Unless information to the contrary has been submitted to the Council, it will be assumed that land submitted in the SHELAA is available for development.
+In some cases, larger land parcels potentially suitable for new settlements or sustainable urban extensions may involve multiple land owners.
+In such cases, site promoters will need to demonstrate that there is an in-principle agreement to deliver the relevant scale of site from all relevant land owners in order for the area to be assessed as a single site option.